system32uwu/aquarium-wars/packages/shark/README.md

 ## Setup

-I'm running docker with an instance of [go-ipfs](https://hub.docker.com/r/ipfs/go-ipfs), otherwise you can install it to your system.
+I'm running docker-compose with an instance of [go-ipfs](https://hub.docker.com/r/ipfs/go-ipfs), otherwise you can install it to your system.

 ## Usage